Becoming a travel writer is a dream for many.

 Working as a travel writer was an elite career reporting for a newspaper or magazine that featured stories about exotic places that seemed unreachable for most people.

 So what has changed?
 As new travel methods made the world seem a lot smaller and less expensive, internet use increased and content marketing and social media interaction developed, creating more options and opportunities than ever to allow you to become a travel writer.

 Today, a travel writer can offer freelance writing for niche and in-flight magazines, travel guides and blogs; and websites for travel-related companies as more people are traveling and seeking information online.

 12 Examples of Travel Writing for Great Results

 So what sort of freelance writing jobs can you get?
 Travel writing takes many forms.
 Some types are easy to get into, whilst others are harder but can produce a bigger result.

-Here is a quick list of travel writing opportunities where you can get great jobs as a travel writer.
+Here is a quick list of places where you can find your dream travel writing job.

 Competition is high for traditional publications unless you have a fresh approach or unique angle, so you have to find the increasing opportunities for niche publications.

 This kind of travel writing is factual, straightforward and relies on trustworthy sources.
 Guidebooks are still popular both in print and online.